totaldebug/totaldebug.uk/_posts/2014-05-29-centos-server-hardening-tips.md

 chkconfig serviceName off
 ```

-Use the RPM package managers such as &#8220;yum&#8221; or &#8220;apt-get&#8221; tools to list all installed packages on a system and remove them using the following command:
+Use the RPM package managers such as **yum** or **apt-get** tools to list all installed packages on a system and remove them using the following command:

 ```sh
 yum -y remove package-name